My goal as a digital artist to provide the best design resources I can, with the most generous

 -The use of licensed imagery is permitted with specific provisos and exclusions for specific usages consistent with the usage needs of specific markets . . .and these are explained below . . .

-SPECIFIC PERMISSIONS/RESTRICTIONS FOR SPECIFIC MARKET
+SPECIFIC PERMISSIONS/RESTRICTIONS FOR SPECIFIC MARKETS

 DIGITAL SCRAPBOOKING PERMISSIONS & RESTRICTIONS